apigee/api-platform-samples/setup/README.md

 2. In the file setenv.sh, configure values for your organization, username, environment.

 3a.
-To deploy individual samples, run deply.sh and follow prompts.
+To deploy individual samples, run deploy.sh from the ./setup directory.
+Follow prompts.

 3b.
-To deploy all samples, run deploy_all.sh and follow prompts.
+To deploy all samples, run deploy_all.sh from the ./setup directory.
+Follow prompts.

 4. Navigate to the sample-proxies directory.
 Each sample API proxy directory contains 	an invoke.sh file.
 Run invoke.sh to submit a request